jamesrcounts/jamesrcounts.com/_posts/2017-03-07-create-a-serverless-blog-with-aws-and-jekyll.md

         1. Click "Create Repository"

     1. Configure the new repository as a remote in your local repository.

-        Again, if you are familiar with git, this will be second nature to you.
-For those who prefer step-by-step instructions, follow on.

         1. First add the remote